PeterCamilleri/mysh/README.md

 ###### "string".preprocess(context=mysh_default_context)
 Process the string for embedded variables and handlebars.
 By default, any embedded ruby  is evaluated in the mysh global expression binding.
-However, another BindingWrapper instance may be passed to access an alternative binding.
+However, another binding may be passed to access an alternative execution environment.

 ###### "string".to_host_spec
 Given a string with a file spec, to_host_spec adjusts that string so that it is